davidpots/playsongnotes/_lessons/341 - cats in the cradle by harry chapin.md

         D      /c#     /b      /a       G      /f#      E 1 + 2 + 3 + 4 + 1 + 2 + 3 + 4 + 1 + 2 + 3 + 4 + 1

 The same walk down shown in time with the music looks like this... the bass notes occur directly along w/ the all-caps word just above.
+Here's two examples.
+Note how in the second example (the verse w/ the car keys), it is unique in that it's the only verse that cuts off (removes) the final G-E transition at the end.
+Thematically, this is an instance where things end before you'd expect -- be it the verse chord progression (musically), but also the son's interest in prioritizing his father (lyrically).

+    "He was TALK-ing 'fore I KNEW it, and AS he grew... he'd say, I'M gonna BE like YOU, Dad, you know I'm gonna be like YOU" D                /C#          /B         /A           /G       /F#      E             G                      E

     "What I'd REAL-ly like DAD is to BORR-ow the CAR keys...
 I'll see you LATE-r can I HAVE them please..."
               D            /C#       /B          /A       /G              /F#          E